Electric Vehicle Charging in Apartment Buildings (Strata)

 How They Work Cost Evaluation

 Branded Solutions Some EV Chargers have the capability to speak to each other via Wifi or data cable and can control the maximum power draw of all devices to a certain limit.
 After measuring the draw for the building and the capacity on the power supply you can set that limit to reduce the risk of exceeding the building’s power supply.
-All chargers must be connected on the same electrical circuit (common property meter) so payment software is required on the charger for users to pay for electricity.
+All chargers must connect to the same electrical circuit (common property meter), necessitating payment software on the charger for users to pay for electricity.

 $$ Pros: